akshayyelne/AI-Product-learning-and-applications-Roadmap/ai-product-management-roadmap.md

 - Preparing AI products for the quantum era
 - Quantum-inspired algorithms for near-term applications

-**Resources:**
-- Book: "AI 2041: Ten Visions for Our Future" by Kai-Fu Lee and Chen Qiufan
-- Course: "Quantum Computing in AI" by MIT on edX

 ## 10. Building AI Product Management Career